A budget-conscious independent feature length humanitarian film about the distance humans will go for the hope of a better life…

 …doesn’t want to be here.
 Being the first born son, the pressure his family put on him to get to Europe, claim asylum and apply for chain migration is more than he can bear.
 Skittish and armed with a makeshift knife, Akpan is dangerous to himself - and the others.

 Over the course of the next 36 hours, speaking mostly broken English, a little French and some Arabic, we piece together the migrants’ backgrounds and future dreams through their simple conversations with each other.
-Coming across multiple close calls at checkpoints littered across their route, our view to the outside world comes mostly through the point of view of Faven looking out that bullet hole.
+Coming across multiple close calls at checkpoints littered across their route, our view to the outside world comes mostly through the point of view of Ayyantu looking out that crack hole.

 After dealing with extreme heat, a sick child, dwindling food and water and the fear and anxiety of getting caught, their dreams are shattered when suddenly the coupling that fastens the container onto the semi-truck breaks - and the container tumbles off the road.
 Having the back end of the container lodged deep into the sand, the doors are wedged shut, leaving the migrants trapped inside.
 The smuggler does all he can to try and free them, but to no avail.
 Being pursued by the authorities, the risk is too great and the smuggler leaves.
 They are abandoned.
 Left to suffocate.